binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ## 4. SSM Risks that Solution Causes {#starting-with-the-30000-foot-view-risks-that-solution-causes}

 This is really dependent on the solution(s) you discover.
+Often there will be new risks that the mitigation techniques introduce.
+We will work through many possibilities in the following chapters.

 * Make sure before you test that you have written permission for all the areas that you are about to test, documenting what could possibly go wrong.
 * Make sure you have backups and that they work.
 * Complacency?
 * Spending too much on technological solutions and ignoring the fact that the person on the front desk can easily be tricked to reveal information an attacker needs or lower the defences of a computer system.
 See the section on [People](#people).

+As we work through the following chapters we will discuss many more hypothetical risks that proposed countermeasures may cause.

 ## 5. SSM Costs and Trade-offs {#starting-with-the-30000-foot-view-costs-and-trade-offs}
 I am not here to do the work for you, but rather to help you do it.